influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

     ```js
     'use strict'
     /** @module write
-    * Writes line protocol strings to InfluxDB using the Javascript client
+    * Writes line protocol strings to InfluxDB using the JavaScript client
     * library with Node.js.
     **/
     import {InfluxDB} from '@influxdata/influxdb-client';